camunda/camunda-docs-static/get-started/content/spring/project-setup.md

 </project>
 ```

+{{< note title="Spring 5" class="info" >}}
+This guide uses Spring 4.
+If you prefer Spring 5, just choose a Spring version in the POM file.
+The tutorial should work in the same way.
+Note that Spring 5 requires Java 8 or higher.
+{{< /note >}}

 ## Add web.xml File for Bootstrapping the Spring Container

 Next, we add a `web.xml` file for bootstrapping the spring container.
 In order to do so, first add a folder named `WEB-INF` to the (preexisting) `src/main/webapp` folder of your Maven project.
 Inside the `src/main/webapp/WEB-INF` folder, add a file named `web.xml`: